Types of depression

 This can help if:

-- you’ve been feeling low
+you’ve been feeling low

-- you’re unsure about whether you’re experiencing depression
+you’re unsure about whether you’re experiencing depression

-- you want to learn more about different types of depression.
+you want to learn more about different types of depression.

 What is depression?

 Depression is one of the most common mental illnesses for young people in Australia.
-You can read more about depression here.
-People with depression experience moods where they feel sad, empty or irritable, often paired with physical and mental changes that interfere with everyday life.
-Depression can only be diagnosed by your GP or mental health professional.
+There are a few different forms of depression.
+People with depression go through periods when they feel sad, empty, or irritable, and can experience physical and mental changes that interfere with everyday life.
+Depression can only be diagnosed by a GP or mental health professional.